Sunnywen217/MSBD-5001/README.md

 How to run it:
   Open "Mr.LastOne.ipynb", run the cell one by one to the end of the file.

-The result is in "Xgboost.csv"
+The result is in "Xgboost final result.csv"